seantis/AIS2.py/docs/index.rst

 Status
 ------

-AIS.py is already functional for its main use case, but a few things could be
+AIS2.py is already functional for its main use case, but a few things could be
 improved:

 - Allow to request only a trusted timestamp instead of a signature.
 - Allow to choose a different digest algorithm than SHA256.
 - Handle second factor authentication in addition to static certificates.
-- Implement in Python the generation of an empty signature instead of calling iText through a Java wrapper.
-Later handling of PDF files is already in Python thanks to the PyPDF2 library that gives a somewhat low level access.
-- Fix a few problems with vcrpy that prevent tests from running in Python 3.
 - Find a way to check PDF signatures programmatically in the tests.
 - Document all parameters and return values in the docstrings (i.e. improve the API reference).